 Section 2.6.7 of the RP III/EA described the Centennial Trail Boardwalk project.
-This project would repair and/or replace 1,158 feet of the Centennial Trail Boardwalk.
+This project would repair and/or replace approximately 1,158 feet of the Centennial Trail Boardwalk.
 The Centennial Trail historically hosted an estimated 7,000 visitors annually and connected to other popular trails on the refuge.
 However, because of safety concerns caused by dilapidated trails, the Centennial Trail Boardwalk is currently closed.
 The wooden boardwalks along this trail have degraded over the years and have succumbed to rot and rust.
-Construction would include deconstruction/demolition and replacement of segments of boardwalk 6 feet wide and totaling a length of approximately 1,158 feet.
+Construction would include deconstruction/demolition and replacement of segments of boardwalk approximately 6 feet wide and totaling a length of approximately 1,158 feet.
 The wooden boardwalks along the Centennial Trail would be replaced with composite material, which has a longer life span than wood in harsh coastal environments and would be easier to maintain by BSNWR staff and volunteers.

 Because the Centennial Trail Boardwalk is a similar project with similar engineering, construction, materials, and labor needs in the same area as the Mobile Street Boardwalk, it is expected that the cost of construction for this project would have increased commensurately with the Mobile Street Boardwalk given the increase in costs is driven largely by economic fluctuations and contracting considerations.
 The revised cost estimate for the Centennial Trail Boardwalk is \$7,944,282, which includes the original cost estimate of \$1,711,771 and an additional \$6,232,511.
 The revised cost estimate reflects the additional costs of full geotechnical surveys, contracting E&D and construction, and the increased cost of materials and labor in February 2022.
-It does not include the likely cost of an archaeological survey in this project area.
+It does not include an estimate for the cost of an archaeological survey in this project area, though one would be required if this project were selected.